BootsOnTheGround-3Caretakers/front_end_angular/README.md

 Excellent: code it an record a video demo.

 Note: BabyAPI is not firebase, so it won't do instant sync across devices.

-### Requirements
-TO DO:
-* Make a cluster
-  * Use checboxes
-  * Add clusters to matched clusters table
-* Global count at the top - Needs review
-* Work towards full Tinder mode
-  * And I'm Desperate mode

-End User interface:
-* no checkboxes or deletes
-* Only show first letter of name
-* zip code lookup

-DONE:
-* add "remove" buttons